X3msnake/inkstitch-virtualbox-image/README.md

 The VM creates a network share with the name DIETPI that can be acessed using the user and pass trough the Host network map

 On Windows you can directly drag files from the Guest to the host.

+The image will show up in your network as DIETPI, you can also acess the shared folders and even mount them as drives for easy share between Guest and Host

 ### Other info